 The Department's PICR instrument includes a question to assess whether the out-of-home caregivers were given notice of, and invited to attend, court hearings and FCRB hearings that occurred during the period under review.
-During CY 2019, case reviewers found that more than 90% of applicable cases rated strength.
+During CY 2020, case reviewers indicated 86% of applicable cases were rated strength.